- November 15, 2016

 If that doesn’t do it for you, how about the fact that persons who regularly express gratitude experience more positive emotions, feel more alive, sleep better, express more compassion and kindness, and even have stronger immune systems?

-So as our neighbours to the North come to terms with the results of the presidential elections and prepare to celebrate thanksgiving, I invite us all to make a conscious decision to be more grateful more often.
+So as our neighbors to the North come to terms with the results of the presidential elections and prepare to celebrate thanksgiving, I invite us all to make a conscious decision to be more grateful more often.
 What say you?